couchbaselabs/try-cb-php/readme.md

 # Couchbase PHP Travel-Sample Application

+## Setting Up Prerequisites

+Default sample configuration assumes that `travel-sample` bucket created on the Couchbase Server at http://localhost:8091.
+Also the cluster should have Full Text Search capability, and FTS index named `travel-search` bound to this sample bucket.

 ## Running the Application

 To download the application you can either download the archive or clone the repository: